 A global orientation is one of the goals of the Yale Law School.
 The foreign, comparative and international law collection and its staff support this endeavor.
 The vast and comprehensive comparative and international collections are located in what is termed the Upper East Side, while the foreign law collections are in the Lower East Side.
 Much of the older foreign material is in our shelving facility (LSF).
 Of course, there is also much material in electronic format.
 Both print and on-line materials can be located using the catalog, and our list of legal databases functions as a directory to our fee-based databases.

-Ryan Harrington and Evelyn Ma serve as reference librarians, as well as selectors for the collection.
+Lucie Olejnikovan and Evelyn Ma serve as reference librarians, as well as selectors for the collection.
 Their offices may be found on L1.
 You may visit them or contact them by email.
-Two Library Administrators, Teresa Miguel-Stearns and John Nann, serve as bibliographers to Iberia and Latin America and the European Union, the United Kingdom, Ireland, Canada, Australia and New Zealand, respectively.
-Basia Olszowa, the foreign and international collection assistant helps with the selection of Slavic language legal materials and Dan Wade, the Collection’s curator, is responsible for selecting materials for international and comparative law and other parts of the foreign collection.
+Law Librarian Teresa Miguel-Stearns and and John Nann, serve as bibliographers to Iberia and Latin America and the European Union, the United Kingdom, Ireland, Canada, Australia and New Zealand, respectively.
+Dan Wade, the Collection’s curator, is responsible for selecting materials for international and comparative law and other parts of the foreign collection.

 An excellent way to begin research in our collections is to meet with a reference librarian or access the foreign and international portal on Morris, the law library catalog.
 Here you will find our research guides, for example, our Country by Country Guide provides information on researching the law of virtually every country, showing you the call number range if you care to browse the stacks, and providing links to relevant databases.
 Other research guides include Finding the Law of Latin America, Foreign and Comparative Research Guide, Foreign, International and Transnational Law Resources, International Arbitration Research, Islamic Law Research, and collected legislative histories (travaux preparatoires),